You are here

 Pfizer Vaccines in the Developing World

-As an expression of that commitment, Pfizer has pledged to supply up to 480 million doses of its 13-valent pneumococcal conjugate vaccine through 2023 at a deeply discounted price to infants and young children in GAVI-eligible countries who are at the highest risk of dying from pneumococcal disease under the auspices of the Advance Market Commitment (AMC), an innovative program piloted by the GAVI Alliance.
+As an expression of that commitment, Pfizer has pledged to supply up to 740 million doses of its 13-valent pneumococcal conjugate vaccine through 2025 at a deeply discounted price to infants and young children in Gavi-eligible countries who are at the highest risk of dying from pneumococcal disease under the auspices of the Advance Market Commitment (AMC), an innovative program by Gavi, The Vaccine Alliance.

-The AMC is a public-private health funding program designed to create a sustainable marketplace, ensure an affordable and stable supply of pneumococcal vaccines at a steeply discounted price and stimulate the development and expansion of manufacturing capacity for vaccines specifically for the world's poorest countries.
+The AMC is a public-private health funding program designed to create a sustainable marketplace, ensure an affordable and stable supply of pneumococcal vaccines at a steeply discounted price and stimulate the development and expansion of manufacturing capacity for vaccines specifically for the developing countries.

 A key component of Pfizer's commitment to make true inroads toward global healthcare access is to work through private-public partnerships such as the AMC which are vital to accelerating the availability of affordable vaccines to those children who are most vulnerable.